belodetek/black.box/README.md

                                                      +--------+
 ```

-A subscription is required to activate the device.
-This service is offered on a rolling subscription basis, with first month free.
-Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.

 # instructions
 1. obtain a Rasberry Pi 3 with a SD card (4GB+) and download and install [Etcher](http://www.etcher.io/)
 2. download the [.img](#) file, burn it to the SD card, then insert the card into the RPi
 3. connect the RPi to the Internet using a spare Ethernet port on your router (power using the recommended power adapter **do not** power off a USB port)
 5. after a few minutes, connect to a new Wi-Fi network called `black.box` (passphrase: `blackbox`)
-6. visit [http://blackbox/](http://blackbox/), click subscribe to setup up a PayPal billing agreement and get **1 month free** trial
+6. visit [http://blackbox/](http://blackbox/), click subscribe to setup up a PayPal billing agreement and claim your **1 month free** trial
-7. once subscribed, you will be redirected back to the [dashboard](#dashboard), where you can monitor the status by periodically hitting the `refresh` button
+7. once subscribed, you will be redirected back to the [dashboard](#dashboard)
 8. after a few minutes, your device will finish updating and unblock the default region[[n4](#footnotes)]
 9. for issues, please contact [support](mailto:blackbox@belodedenko.me)